opensauce17/cf_ch_certificate_management/README.md

 ## Requirements

-* Cloudflare Enterprise Account
+* Cloudflare enterprise account
-* SSL for SaaS enabled on Cloudflare Zone
+* SSL for SaaS enabled on a Cloudflare zone
 * Existing custom hostnames with custom certificates
 * Python 3